 - financial details, such as bank account and card details;

-- information about your use of our website such as your IP address, which is a unique number identifying your computer.
+- information about your use of our websites such as your IP address, which is a unique number identifying your computer.

 We may collect personal information from the following sources: